-Martin Marietta expects that Vulcan shareholders will begin to realize many of these benefits immediately following the consummation of the proposed transaction (with cost synergies expected to be realized within three years).
+Martin Marietta expects that Vulcan shareholders will begin to realize many of these benefits immediately following the consummation of the proposed transaction (with cost synergies expected to be realized within three years, based on Martin Marietta's experience and judgment, including with respect to the expected process and timeline to successfully integrate the operations, management and other employees and information and business intelligence systems of the two companies and apply Martin Marietta's cost management strategies to Vulcan, in each case, while minimizing disruption to the combined company's business).
 There can be no assurance, however, that these expected benefits will be realized or, if realized, as to the timing of such realization.